ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 We're going to simulate the buttons being pressed in the simulation on a timer.

-It is possible to listen for keypresses on the keyboard, but that would introduce too many depencies for our simple example.
+It is possible to listen for keypresses on the keyboard, but that would introduce too many dependencies for our simple example.

 So, in ``my_design/sim/main.cc`` we will change: